ProbstLab/publication-associated_scripts/Figueroa-Gonzalez_Bornemann_etal/README.md

 just some region in the sequence is shared with some other higher abundant sequence and consequently overestimates the sequence abundance

-\- If a rps3adj gene had a breadth of \<95% in a sample, it's coverage was set to 0.
+\- If an rps3adj gene had a breadth of \<95% in a sample, it's coverage was set to 0.

 \- This analysis was done in R. If you have a scaffold2coverage table